 "(a) Appointment of Chief Judge and Judges. - At the meeting required by G.S.
 163-31 to be held on the Tuesday following the third Monday in August of the year in which they are appointed, the county board of elections shall appoint one person to act as chief judge and two other persons to act as judges of election for each precinct in the county.
-Their terms of office shall continue for two years from the specified date of appointment and until their successors are appointed and qualified, except that if a nonresident of the precinct is appointed as chief judge or judge for a precinct, that person's term of office shall end if the board of elections appoints a qualified resident of the precinct of the same party to replace the nonresident chief judge or judge.
+Their terms of office shall continue for two years from the specified date of appointment and until their successors are appointed and qualified, qualified, except that if a nonresident of the precinct is appointed as chief judge or judge for a precinct, that person's term of office shall end if the board of elections appoints a qualified resident of the precinct of the same party to replace the nonresident chief judge or judge.
 It shall be their duty to conduct the primaries and elections within their respective precincts.
-Persons appointed to these offices must be registered voters and residents of the precinct for which appointed, county in which the precinct is located, of good repute, and able to read and write.
+Persons appointed, county in which the precinct is located, of good repute, and able to read and write.
 Not more than one judge in each precinct shall belong to the same political party as the chief judge.